Majority says misinformation increases hate crimes, extreme views: poll

 Some Americans reported engaging in behaviors to avoid consuming or spreading misinformation.
 For example, 76 percent said they decide not to share news content on social media most or some of the time, and 80 percent said they check multiple sources, based on the poll.

-The poll was conducted between Sept.
-9 and 12 among 1,003 respondents.
+The poll was conducted from Sept.
+9 to 12 among 1,003 respondents.
 The margin of error is 4 percentage points.